aws-samples/cfn101-workshop/content/advanced/modules/consume-example/index.md

 ### Taking a closer look

-Now that the Stack is deployed let's take a closer look at what actually happened.
-It will help to understand more on how Modules work in CloudFormation.
+Now that you deployed the stack, let's take a closer look at what actually happened.
+It will help to understand more on how modules work in CloudFormation.

 Open the AWS Console and navigate to the CloudFormation service.
 Locate the stack that you just created and select the `Resources` tab.
-Notice that the Stack is showing it has 23 resources.
+Notice that the stack is showing it has 23 resources.

 ![stack-resources](/static/advanced/modules/StackResources.png)

 This number of resources can be explained if we take a look at the processed template for this stack.
 You can see that the actual template that CloudFormation deploys is based upon the content of the module.
-When a Module is consumed in a CloudFormation template the Module resource is replaced with the resources defined for it in the Module template.
+When a module is consumed in a CloudFormation template, the module resource is replaced with the resources defined for it in the module template.

 ![stack-template](/static/advanced/modules/StackTemplate.png)